-Well, if you have a truck – whether it’s full bed, short bed, or anything in between – a truck tent might be the right choice for you.
+If you have a truck – whether it’s full bed, short bed, or anything in between – a truck bed tent might be the right choice for camping.

 I’m going to help you figure out what to look for and what to avoid if a truck tent sounds like just the solution for your next camping trip!